-The central concept in the field of strategic management is that of strategy and it has continued to elude a common definition and operationalization (Hambrick, 1980).
+Strategy as a concept has been a part of human thought for thousands of years.
+The underlying principles of strategy were discussed by Homer, Euripides and many early scholars (Bracker, 1980).
 It is generally believed that the concept of strategy has its antecedents in the military discipline.
+The term strategy is indeed from the Greek word "strategia" meaning "generalship" or "the art of war", itself formed from "stratus" meaning "army" and "-ag", meaning "to lead" (Evered,1983).
 Within its original context, it was simply understood as a military means to a political end.
 However, the concept did not originate with the Greeks.
-The concept of strategy in military and political context has remained prominent throughout history and has been discussed by many scholars, numerous militarists and political theorists (McKiernan, 2006).
+This war mongering conditions surrounding the early writings has constancy in territorial gain, ruler overthrow and succession, and attempts at domination and survival (McKiernan, 2006).
+He further points out that the concept of strategy in military and political context has remained prominent throughout history and has been discussed by many scholars, numerous militarists and political theorists.

-The first treatise on strategy is found in the Asian history and summed up in Sun Tzu's classic "The Art of War" written about 500 BC (Sun Tzu, 1988).
-Other early heritage of strategy can be traced from organizational theory to democratic reforms of Kleisthenes (508 BC) in Athens and Musashi's "Book of the Five Rings", written in the early 1600's in Japan.(McKiernan, 1996).
-It was only through the rise of political institutions such as Government and Churches which used other forms of leverage such as trade and religious dogma that strategy began to widen beyond the realms of the military.
+The first treatise on strategy is found in the Asian history and summed up in Sun Tzu's classic "The Art of War" written about 500 BC.
+This records detailing planning, directing, controlling and leading techniques were honed on the hardest military battle fields and are available in an encyclopaedia of military strategy and tactics (Sun Tzu, 1988).
+Other early heritage of strategy can be traced from organizational theory to democratic reforms of Kleisthenes (508 BC) in Athens, where "strategoi" heading the ten tribes sat collectively as the Athenian war council.
+Musashi's "Book of the Five Rings", written in the early 1600's in Japan and incorporating lessons from the warriors' heroic victories against mass attacks reflects much of Sun Tzu's wisdom but places a deeper trust in intuition and perception.
+(McKiernan, 1996).